schr0841/cnn_project/README.md

 ![Screenshot 2024-09-08 172623](https://github.com/user-attachments/assets/413f10cf-3373-470b-9c26-c1feb2cc975d)

 # Ensembling Models

 The ouputs of the (modified) ResNet50 model and the custom_cnn_model become the inputs to the ensembled model.
 Unlike the original input data, which contained labels for the image files, the new inputs to the ensemble model do not contain labels.
 Thus, we need to extract the labels from the TensorFlow datasets and give them to the ensemble model.
-The ensemble models needs the labels in order to compute loss values, which entails comparing predictions to true labels.
+The ensemble model needs the labels in order to compute loss values, which entails comparing predictions to true labels.

 <img width="838" alt="Screenshot 2024-09-08 173050" src="https://github.com/user-attachments/assets/94e63c16-57d6-44c1-ae0b-a7ba6ca833c2">